A Chinese saying goes: Read ten thousand books, and travel ten thousand miles (so as to make your complete education).

 According to New York Times, a rising Nanjing now also thrives on youth and art (click this for report).

-In Nanjing, our hotel is in the vicinity of several prestigious universities, right by the picturesque Xuanwu Lake-Park, next to the Hunan road shopping district--it is an area with many restaurants, coffee houses, bookstores, museums, supermarkets, shopping malls, theatres, nightclubs, luxury hotels, etc. The hotel provides all necessary conveniences (AC in summer, heat in winter, laundry service, international calls, & internet access with WiFi).
+In Nanjing, our hotel is in the center of the city, the downtown area, right by the picturesque Xuanwu Lake-Park, next to the Hunan road shopping district--it is an area with many restaurants, coffee houses, bookstores, museums, supermarkets, shopping malls, theatres, nightclubs, luxury hotels, etc. The hotel provides all necessary conveniences (AC in summer, heat in winter, laundry service, international calls, & free WiFi).
+It is in the vicinity of several prestigious universities.

 Nanjing adds a lot of leverage to the content of our courses.
 Students can visit many historic sites in the city and build connections with assigned readings: the Confucius Temple, Buddhist monastery, the Daoist temple, Imperial Examination Center, Presidential Palace, Nanjing Museum, the tomb of the Ming emperor, Museum of Taiping Kingdom of Heavenly Peace, etc.

 The city also occupies an important position in modern Chinese history: it was the starting point of the maritime Silk Road, and the capital of the Nationalist government before the Communists took over in 1949.
 As center of the most affluent province, Nanjing serves as a window to China’s miraculous economic takeoff and on-going modernization.
-More info about Nanjing.
+Be sure to watch this video of Nanjing (also called Nanking):